C-sharp minor: Classical music in this key

 Piano concertos written in C-sharp minor include Poulenc's Piano Concerto in C-sharp minor, FP 146 (1949), Erich Wolfgang Korngold's Piano Concerto for the Left Hand, Op.
 17, Nikolai Rimsky-Korsakov's Piano Concerto, and others by Ferdinand Ries, Xaver Scharwenka, Amy Beach, Miriam Hyde and Issay Dobrowen.

 Franz Berwald and Dimitri Shostakovich wrote violin concertos in C-sharp minor.

 Jules Van Nuffel wrote his psalm setting In convertendo Dominus for choir and organ in C-sharp minor.

+C-sharp minor is often used as the parallel minor of D-flat major, especially since D-flat major's real parallel minor, D-flat minor, would have eight flats including one double-flat.
+For example, in his Prelude No. 15 in D-flat major ("Raindrop"), Frédéric Chopin switches from D-flat major to C-sharp minor for the middle section in the parallel minor, while in his Fantaisie-Impromptu and Scherzo No. 3, primarily in C-sharp minor, he switches to D-flat major for the middle section for the opposite reason.
+Claude Debussy likewise switches from D-flat major to C-sharp minor in the significant section in his famous "Clair de lune" for a few measures.
+Antonín Dvořák's New World Symphony also switches to C-sharp minor for a while for the significant section in the slow movement.